Catherine Zachar Sweitzer, Founder and Executive Director

 Mary Campo, Advisory Board

 Maria Campo immigrated to Chicago from Sicily in the early 1960’s with her parents and twin brothers.
 “Mary” has worked in leading administrative roles creating change and social transformation throughout her career.
 An alumna of Our Lady of the Angels School, she received her undergraduate degree from Wilbur Wright College in political science and general management.
-She worked for major corporations, like Zenith and Quasar where she managed a team of 25 administrators structuring corporate policy affecting the visual communications industry.
+She worked for major corporations, like Zenith and Quasar, where she managed large teams structuring corporate policy affecting the visual communications industry.
 Additionally, she helped to build and shape the future education lab at Triton College in neighboring River Grove, Illinois.
-There she worked with students of many nationalities and backgrounds to help them make a successful social and educational integration into American life.
+At Triton, she worked with students of many nationalities and backgrounds to help them make a successful social and educational integration into American life.
 In the mid 1980’s and ‘90’s, Mary worked for the States Attorney’s Office, as a key administrator and chief legal assistant to various judicial branches.
 In the early 2000’s, Mary became deeply involved with all facets of Italian immigration through the ACLI organization, where she continues to help the elderly with their retirement and disability needs, as well as acting as a notary for Italian American pensions.
 Today she pursues philanthropic needs and causes including poverty, equal rights and elder rights.
-Mary lives in Melrose Park with Marc, her husband of 43 years, and enjoys spending time caring for her four grandchildren, teaching conversational Italian and travelling.
+Mary lives in Melrose Park with Marc, her husband, and enjoys spending time with her four grandchildren, teaching conversational Italian and traveling.

 Elizabeth Monroe-Cook, Secretary-Treasurer

-NANCY GRECO, actor, soprano and director brings a first-hand knowledge of fine arts boards and management to her role as Artistic Manager of the IATC.
-She recently served as President of the Board of the Michael Teolis Singersof which she was a founding member.
+NANCY GRECO, actor, soprano and director brings a first-hand knowledge of fine arts boards and management to her role as Vice President of the IATC.
+She recently served as President of the Board of the Michael Teolis Singers, of which she was a founding member.
 In her more than 13-year association with that distinguished ensemble, she has sung soprano, managed the vocalists and served in every board position.
-Additionally, Nancy also served on the Board of the Unity Temple Concert Seriesin Oak Park for 10 years, including a tenure as their president.
-Nancy has worked closely with theOak Park Area Arts Counciland submitted several successful grants through that organization.
+Additionally, Nancy also served on the Board of the Unity Temple Concert Series in Oak Park for 10 years, including a tenure as their president.
+Nancy has worked closely with theOak Park Area Arts Council and submitted several successful grants through that organization.
 Nancy’s acting, singing and directing credits are many, among the more recent are Theatre at the Center, Munster, IN; Skokie Theatre; Citadel Theatre, Lake Forest; Mercury Theatre, Chicago; Metropolis Performing Arts Center, Arlington Heights: Illinois Theatre Center, Park Forest; Riverfront Theatre, Rockford.
-Nancy holds an M.A. in Speech and Performing Arts from NEIU and is currently Theatrical Director and Artistic Manager for the IATC.
+Nancy holds an M.A. in Speech and Performing Arts from NEIU.
+She has directed several IATC productions, including: A Long Shadow by August Nigro; Passaggio Oscuro (Dark Passage) by Rosemary FrisinoToohey and The Wedding Box, by Cathy Sweitzer.”

 Roxanne Christofano Pilat, Inaugural Playwright